Research at UF Health

 Five key offices oversee the protection of research subjects and the administration of research funding, contracts and policies at UF.

-Research support is offered by numerous offices and programs working across and within colleges.
+Research support is offered by numerous offices and programs working across and within the colleges.
 Resources include research services, participant recruitment resources, and core laboratories and shared facilities.

 A strategic portfolio of campus-wide intramural funding opportunities helps UF health researchers increase their competitiveness for public and private grant dollars.
 Individual colleges and departments also offer support for faculty members.